AGoravskiy/AGoravskiy.github.io/README.md

 ## ABOUT ME

 I'am a design engineer with a 4-year experience.
+At my previous job, I designed assembly drawings and part blueprints.
+As a leading design-engineer, I was in charge of the Peleng MC-4 comparison microscope production and modernization.
 Currently studying software engineering at ITIU BSU and at EPAM courses (online stage).

 ### Skills